 Europe's New Energy Policy context imposes a major shift in the power generation infrastructure.
-CO2 and GHG emissions have to be reduced and these objectives have a direct impact on generation capacity, given the share of power generation in CO2 emissions (Figure 25).
+CO_2 and GHG emissions have to be reduced and these objectives have a direct impact on generation capacity, given the share of power generation in CO_2 emissions (see figure 25).